telecom-se/hpp/lab1/README.md

 > Task : What is your processor ?
 What is its cache hierarchy ?
 What are the sizes and latencies of each data storage units (cache and main memory) ?

 > Task : Create a simple block diagram of your processor, including all its cores, all level of cache, main memory and disk.
 Add latency and size numbers.
-Optionally, include TLB information if you happen to have read on it and get the idea.
-Students will present their perception of your processor, we will discuss it and I will draw my own schema.

 > Task : Why does it matter ? (_we will discuss some numbers every programmers should know_)

+> Task : Connect the dots: Watch the following awesome videos on CPU pipeline : [pipelining](https://www.youtube.com/watch?v=AgpW0SDtqC8&index=44&list=PLAwxTw4SYaPmqpjgrmf4-DGlaeV0om4iP), [Pipelining in a processor](https://www.youtube.com/watch?v=otSXgSp-8EY&index=60&list=PLAwxTw4SYaPmqpjgrmf4-DGlaeV0om4iP) - Look also at the additional quizzes on pipelining for laundry and instructions in the same videos series.

 ## Play time !